THE BLUE PLAQUE ROUTE

 That Nassington still boasts a thriving school is something of an achievement.
 The earliest education in the village began in 1810 with a Sunday school run by the church.
 Miss Sarah Males of Nassington House, a devoted churchwoman, supported it in her lifetime and left money in her will in 1819 to aid its work.
 By 1862 more room was needed and a barn was thus converted into a school room along the Woodnewton Road.
 This elementary school was run by church officials and managers, funding coming from their coffers, donations and a fee charged to parents.
 Education for all became compulsory in 1870 and an Inspector’s Report from 1893 mentions the need for more accommodation.
 The current school was subsequently completed by 1895.
 Children needed to live within walking distance.

+Even discipline is not as it once was as reflected in the School Log Books.
 The Headteachers here have traditionally taught the senior class and their role in the community in earlier decades was significant.
 It was not uncommon to send a naughty child to the Headmaster as well as the parents for ‘disciplining’ which would have been the cane.
-For minor offences you could expect a couple of strokes on your hand, for something more severe the shoulders, lower back or backside.
-Some offences recorded in the Log Book are:
+For minor offences you could expect a couple of strokes on your hand, for something more severe though, on your backside.
+The Log Book mentions 'frenzied disorder' ,' truanting to follow the fox hounds' and ' continually breaking pen nibs' as punishable offences.

 Those were the days...